griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 ```

 #### Strelka 2.7.1
-Describes dependencies for strelka, used in this course for variant calling.
+Describes dependencies and installation for strelka, used in this course for variant calling.
+Note that Strelka requies python 2.
 ```bash
 # start sudo shell
 sudo bash